Choosing a Canadian Brokerage as a US Citizen

 Answer we’re looking for: Yes.

-As of this writing, Wealthsimple and National Bank Direct Brokerage offer commission-free buying and selling of lots of stocks and ETFs.
+As of this writing, Wealthsimple, Questrade and National Bank Direct Brokerage offer commission-free buying and selling of lots of stocks and ETFs.
 Qtrade also offers commission-free buying and selling, but of a much narrower range of ETFs.
-Questrade only offers commission-free buying.

 Answer we’re looking for: Yes.